 Why not sneak in a serving of veggies while you enjoy your morning bowl of oatmeal?
 Shredded zucchini and carrot make tasty additions to oats – kind of like carrot cake or zucchini bread inspired options.
 Pureed pumpkin is also a great addition for fall.
 You could also try a savory oatmeal and stir in spinach and cheese while cooking and then top with a fried or soft boiled egg.

 Switch up the consistency of your oatmeal by adding in other grains when cooking like millet, amaranth, or buckwheat.
-You can also bump up the nutrition by adding chia seeds while cooking.
+You can also bump up the nutrition by adding chia seeds or ground flaxseeds while cooking.

 Tasty Oatmeal Flavor Combinations